verifiedpermissions/authorization-clients-js/README.md

 #### Token-Based Authorization

-When using `callType: 'accessToken'` or `'identityToken'`, the engine performs authorization by calling IsAuthorizedWithToken:
+When using `callType: 'accessToken'` or `'identityToken'`, the engine performs authorization by calling `IsAuthorizedWithToken`:

 ```typescript
 const request = {